sautee/sautee.github.io/_posts/2020-05-05-fitbitspotify.md

 > especially in an innovation-driven market like wearable technology.
 > And sadly for Fitbit, after they adopted this process in 2015, that’s
 > precisely what we have witnessed.

-> Rather than obsessing over process details, you should be looking for the deeper truths that have fueled their record of innovation.